MarcAmil30/NLP_DisasterTweets/README.md

 - Find ways to detect metaphors of keywords --> Metaphors can lead to false positives
 - Look at words around they keywords
+- Maybe depending on the emojis it can see if the message is bad or not. e.g. happy emoji does not mean danger (DO THIS LATER):

 ---